 ~ Son Arthur Austin McKnight ~

 Son Arthur Austin McKnight (1904-1962) was born on Christmas Day 1904 in Uniontown, Fayette County.

 ~ Daughter Anna Hester (McKnight) Johnson Bedillion ~

 Daughter Anna Hester McKnight (1907-1996) was born on July 25, 1907 in Washington, Washington County, PA.

 Son James Arthur Johnson (1926-1997) was born on April 13, 1926 in Washington.
 He apparently did not marry.
-Said the Washington Observer-Reporter, he "was Catholic and a member of Veterans of Foreign Wars Post 927 of Washington.
+Said the Washington Observer-Reporter, he "was Catholic and a member of Veterans of Foreign Wars Post 927 of Washington."
 He resided on South Street in Washington.
 James passed away at the age of 71 on Oct.
 27, 1997.

 ~ Daughter Lillian (McKnight) Stauffer ~